MoeRichert-USDA/scinet-geospatial-site/sn_collections/_events/2022-8-30-Geospatial-Workshop-5.md

 <br>
 {:.border-bottom}

+The Geospatial Common Data Library (GeoCDL) is a product inspired by the discussion in the 2019 Workshop.

 * Access the Geospatial Common Data Library API via the *rgeocdl* R package
 * Query the API to list the datasets currently available
 * Download raster data within an area of interest